Filipeegipto/accessmonitor-rulesets/en/lang_02.md

 ## Description

-The "Inappropriate Page Language Check" evaluates whether the the primary language of the webpage is correctly identified using the <code>lang</code> attribute on the <code>&lt;html&gt;</code> element.
+The "Inappropriate Page Language Check" evaluates whether the primary language of the webpage is correctly identified using the <code>lang</code> attribute on the <code>&lt;html&gt;</code> element.

 ## Example outcome